mattwamoto/Afiax-Employee-handbook/roles/README.md

-# Roles at Made Tech
+# Roles at Afiax Connected Healthcare

-This is a list of roles at Made Tech including details on the skills and seniority level they operate at.
+This is a list of roles at Afiax Connected Healthcare including details on the skills and seniority level they operate at.

 We have listed roles here so that you can learn about what roles we have and how we are organised.
 If you are looking for open vacancies, visit the [careers page on our website](https://madetech.com/careers).